FAIR and Open Data

 The SNSF expects researchers to share their data according to the FAIR principles on publicly accessible, digital repositories.
 It is important to note that the FAIR principles do not require researchers to share all their data without any restrictions.

-See the requirements of the SNSF regarding research data
+Requirements of the SNSF regarding research data